 Overcoming Planning Fallacies

 Executives may get lost trying to develop and follow a business or marketing plan.
 Beckwith highlights several planning fallacies which are critical in your marketing success.
-We’ll just zoom in on 3 of these points for this article (do get more details the book / full summary):
+We’ll just zoom in on 3 of these points for this article:

 You can get to your “desired destination”, only to realize it’s not what you really want.
 Hence: